silje-denise/Lagalt-Frontend/README.md

 To start the application, run `npm install`, and then `npm start` for a dev server.
 Navigate to `http://localhost:3000`.
 The application will automatically reload if you change any of the source files.

 ## Deployment
-The application is deployed to Vercel, check it out here.
+The application is deployed to Vercel, check it out [here](https://lagalt-frontend-plum.vercel.app/).
+We deployed the application via Github, and added the .env file to Vercel.
+In addition to this, we had to set the keycloak config to point on both localhost and the vercel link in order to be able to log in to our application.

 ## Security
 Our app uses OpenID connect/SSO for authentication.
-Our Keycloak service works on both localhost and on Vercel
+Our Keycloak service works on both localhost and on Vercel.